wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/hpux/wazuh_agent_package_hpux.rst

     # tar -xvf wazuh-agent-3.9.5-1-hpux-11v3-ia64.tar

 Now that the agent is installed, the next step is to register and configure it to communicate with the manager.
-For more information about this process, please visit the document:  :doc:`user manual<../../../user-manual/registering/index>`.
+For more information about this process, please visit the document:  :ref:`user manual<register_agents>`.